edukoketu/edukoketu/README.md

 🤔 I’m looking for help with improving system design skills and best practices in cloud architecture (.NET on Azure).

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/eduardo-koketu1/) | Email: edukoketu@gmail.com

-⚡ Fun fact: I built my first automation tool before even knowing what "DevOps" was — just driven by curiosity and the desire to make work faster and smarter!